tamunoWoks/Statistics/scatter_plot.md

 In statistics and mathematics, a constant is a fixed value that does not change.
 - A constant can be a specific number (like 2, 3.14, or 100).
 - A fixed value in a formula or equation that doesn’t vary with the input.
+In statistical equations, constants often appear in equations like a **Linear Equation: *y=mx+b***
+- 𝑚 and 𝑏 are constants (slope and intercept).
+- For a specific model, these values stay fixed once calculated.
+In Programming and Data, Constants may also refer to variables that are assigned once and not changed, like PI = 3.1416.